Which Bag is the right one?

 Phone and Data

 I use smsdiscount and sipgate.
 If you are German you should try sipgate (sponsored link).
-They give you a free local German number so your friends can even call you at your local German number when you are siting on a beach in Thailand or the Philippines – if you have internet that is!
+They give you a free local German number so your friends can even call you at your local German number when you are sitting on a beach in Thailand or the Philippines – if you have internet that is!

 Read up on your trip